Last Updated on February 27, 2022 by Dave Farquhar

 The Adam gave protection to the Coleco Vision game console as well.
 Commodore successfully attacked Atari by saying it made more sense to buy one of their computers rather than a machine that could only play video games.
 Coleco introduced a version of the Adam that plugged into an existing Coleco Vision console, turning it into a full-blown computer system.

 It looked like a winner.
 It was a real computer.
 The industry knew how to develop for it since it used well-known and well-understood chips.
-It could play existing Coleco Vision games, so there was you could do with it on day 1.
+It could play existing Coleco Vision games, so there was stuff you could do with it on day 1.
 The kids could do their homework on it with the included word processor, and they could play Coleco Vision games on it.

 Why the Coleco Adam computer failed